jliffner/MDCollaborationWeek/README.md

 #### Theme 3
 A useful tool for reproducible results is R markdown.
 An R markdown file is a record of your analysis process, so that other analysts are able to use your the code and data to reproduce your outputs.
 A very useful guide to R markdown can be found [here](https://andrewbtran.github.io/NICAR/2017/reproducibility-rmarkdown/rmarkdown.html).

-We have created an example of an R markdown report, atached below as well as the code used to create it:
+We have created an example of an R markdown report, attached below as well as the code used to create it:
 [Example Rmarkdown report](https://htmlpreview.github.io/?https://github.com/jliffner/MDCollaborationWeek/blob/main/Example%20Rmarkdown%20report.html)
 [Brilliant code is here!](https://github.com/jliffner/MDCollaborationWeek/blob/main/Rmarkdown_example.Rmd)